 An organization should be able to track progress and measure success.

-To set measurable fundraising goals, make sure you:
+To set measurable fundraising goals, make sure you know:

 Setting measurable fundraising goals boasts many benefits.
-It helps motivate the staff, enhances clarity, motivates donors to give, and it paints a clearer picture of where you’re at.
-This is incredibly helpful for organizations – big or small.
+It motivates your staff, enhances clarity, inspires donors to give, and paints a clearer picture of your progress.
+This is incredibly helpful for organizations of all sizes.

 As a nonprofit, you should strive to set goals that stretch you and are ambitious enough to challenge you.
 However, those goals should not be unrealistic and unattainable.